 Finding a chic carryall that can easily take you from lounging in the sand to drinks afterwards is a seasonal essential.
-This Summer, beach-worthy totes from Leghilà, Club Monaco, and Marc by Marc Jacobs feature a range of water-resistant and lightweight silhouettes that are equally chic as they are functional.
-Shop over 35 of our editor's favorite picks below.
+This Summer, beach-worthy totes from Club Monaco, and Marc by Marc Jacobs feature a range of water-resistant and lightweight silhouettes that are as cool as they are functional.

 Nothing marks the impending start of Summer like slipping into a pair of pretty espadrilles.
 Whether you're on the hunt for a dressier pair — like this statement striped stunner from Christian Louboutin — or looking for something more laid-back, the latest batch of online arrivals are sure to please.
 With a check-off list of the hottest colors and styles in mind, we found 21 gorgeous options for you to shop now.
 See everything from Marc by Marc Jacobs's adorable mouse espadrille flats to Pierre Hardy's power-packed prints in the slideshow.